the best things to see in wroclaw

 Whilst Krakow and Warsaw are the better known Polish cities, Wroclaw is arguably the prettiest.
 It is the 4th largest city in Poland and although 70% of the city was destroyed during WW2, it has since been restored to it's former beauty.

-If you are looking for things to do in Wroclaw then you've came to the right place!
+If you are looking for what to do in Wroclaw then you've came to the right place!
 We loved exploring this colourful city on foot, meandering down the cobbled lanes and walking through the impressive and vibrant main square.
 The city is steeped in history, yet the large student population brings it bang up to date with a healthy number of bars, restaurants and nightclubs.

 how long to spend in wroclaw